PanDAWMS/panda-jedi/README.txt

 Release Note

+* 12/10/2013
+  * implemented TaskSetupper for ATLAS analysis

 * 12/2/2013
   * set task status to broken when no scout jobs succeeded
   * fixed retry for scouting